-- A course project to structure the implementation of a major change project in industrial and technology intensive organizations - Presenting findings and recommendations in the form of a comprehensive academic report - Lectures and seminars aimed at deepening the knowledge of change management, the systems perspective, sustainable development, and the scientific approach - Seminars, presentations, interim and final reporting associated with one's own change project, given in front of the course management and company representatives - Seminars for evaluating other students' scientific work - Continuous interactions with representatives of the companies, who are the subjects of the change project (through study visits, data collection and guest lectures) - Personal reflection and feedback through the work on the individual examination portfolio (including the task to individually discuss and exemplify the fulfillment of the course's specified learning objectives)
+- A course project to structure the implementation of a major change project in industrial and technology-intensive organizations - Presenting findings and recommendations in the form of a comprehensive academic report - Lectures and seminars aimed at deepening the knowledge of change management, the systems perspective, sustainable development, and the scientific approach - Seminars, presentations, interim and final reporting associated with one's own change project, given in front of the course management and company representatives - Seminars for evaluating other students' scientific work - Continuous interactions with representatives of the companies, who are the subjects of the change project (through study visits, data collection and guest lectures) - Personal reflection and feedback through the work on the individual examination portfolio (including the task to individually discuss and exemplify the fulfilment of the course's specified learning objectives)

 The CPIM course has a large part dedicated to skills in academic writing and oral presentation techniques.
 The course represents an integrated course in the Industrial management master's program curriculum and as such the demands on writing, oral presentations, and practice of scientific methods throughout the course are high.
 Therefore, the methods textbook Method for engineering students: Degree projects using the 4-phase Model is used in the CPIM course (see also course literature).
+In addition, the central theme of change/change management will be supported through the use of the book Change in the mind of the strategist.
+The textbook is linked to the specific lectures and activities on change management in the first period of the course and act as a support for students in using models and theory related to change in their change projects.